Pupmos/kennel/README.md

 ### Other

-Used for running validators on bare metal (or if you must, on a VPS).
+Used for running nodes on bare metal or VPS.

 | Name         | Description                                                    | Repository                                                                        |
 |--------------|----------------------------------------------------------------|-----------------------------------------------------------------------------------|